FHU/2023-os-memes/_posts/2023-01-24-ColtB-introduction-meme.md

 ---
-title:
+title:  Persistence
-author:
+author: Colt
-image:
+image: CIS460 Meme1.jpg
-chapter:
+chapter: 2
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Data stored in volatile memory such as DRAM or RAM will be lost if the system shuts down.
+I/O devices such as a hard drive or ssd allow you to persistently store data.
+(Pg.9)